GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 = 1.0.13 =
 * Fixed passing dynamic variables 2 levels down
 * Added scalar type `AnyScalar`
+* Added documentation for new field `_arrayGenerateAllCombinationsOfItems` from the "Helper Function Collection" extension

 = 1.0.12 =
 * Adapted the plugin following the assessment by the WordPress Plugin Review team.